ALE Ricci-flat Kahler surfaces and weighted projective spaces: A compactification of an arbitrary fiber of a deformation

 \subsection{Non-cyclic quotient singularities of class $T$}

-In this section we construct a family of singular compactifications of a fiber of the universal deformation of singularities of the types $D_k, E_6, E_7$ and $E_8.$ These are also hypersurface singularities, and this allows us to exhibit the compactifications as hypersurfaces in appropriate weighted projective spaces.
-The construction is essentially due to Saito \cite{saito}.
+In this section we discuss a family of singular compactifications of a fiber of the universal deformation of singularities of the types $D_k, E_6, E_7$ and $E_8.$ These are also hypersurface singularities, and this allows us to exhibit the compactifications as hypersurfaces in appropriate weighted projective spaces.
+The construction appears in Saito's paper \cite{saito}, although his results are focused on the Coxeter transformation associated to the groups.
 We extend it to an arbitrary fiber of the universal deformation space of a rational double point.